bqror: An R package for Bayesian Quantile Regression in Ordinal Models

-\begin{sloppypar} Quantile regression with discrete outcomes is more complex because quantiles of discrete data cannot be obtained through a simple inverse operation of the cumulative distribution function (\emph{cdf}).
-Besides, discrete outcome (binary and ordinal) modeling requires location and scale restrictions to uniquely identify the parameters (see Section~\ref{sec:QROrdinal} for details). \citet{Kordas-2006} estimated quantile regression with binary outcomes using simulated annealing, while \citet{Benoit-Poel-2010} proposed Bayesian binary quantile regression; the estimation procedure of the latter is available in the \CRANpkg{bayesQR} package of R software \citep{Benoit-Poel-Rpackage-2017}.
-Some recent works on Bayesian quantile regression with binary longitudinal (panel) outcomes are \citet{Rahman-Vossmeyer-2019} and \citet{Bresson-etal-2021}.
-Extending the quantile framework to ordinal outcomes is more intricate than binary quantile regression due to the difficulty in satisfying the ordering of cut-points while sampling. \citet{Rahman-2016} introduced Bayesian quantile analysis of ordinal data and proposed two efficient MCMC algorithms.
+Quantile regression defines the conditional quantiles of a continuous dependent variable as a function of the covariates without assuming any error distribution (Koenker and Bassett 1978).
+The method is robust and offers several advantages over least squares regression such as desirable equivariance properties, invariance to monotone transformation of the dependent variable, and robustness against outliers (Koenker 2005; Davino, Furno, and Vistocco 2014; Furno and Vistocco 2018).
+However, quantile regression with discrete outcomes is more complex because quantiles of discrete data cannot be obtained through a simple inverse operation of the cumulative distribution function (\({cdf}\)).
+Besides, discrete outcome (binary and ordinal) modeling requires location and scale restrictions to uniquely identify the parameters (see \hyperlink{sec:QROrdinal}{Section 2} for details).
+Kordas (2006) estimated quantile regression with binary outcomes using simulated annealing, while Benoit and Van den Poel (2010) proposed Bayesian binary quantile regression where a working likelihood for the latent variable was constructed by assuming the error follows an asymmetric Laplace (AL) distribution (Yu and Moyeed 2001).
+The estimation procedure for the latter is available in the \CRANpkg{bayesQR} package of R software (Benoit and Van den Poel 2017).
+A couple of recent works on Bayesian quantile regression with binary longitudinal (panel) outcomes are Rahman and Vossmeyer (2019) and Bresson, Lacroix, and Rahman (2021).
+Extending the quantile framework to ordinal outcomes is more intricate due to the difficulty in satisfying the ordering of cut-points while sampling.
+Rahman (2016) introduced Bayesian quantile analysis of ordinal data and proposed two efficient MCMC algorithms.